Easy As Cookies

 But, that is not this recipe.

 I don't like using cake mixes very much, so I stopped making that recipe.
-I tried a few other recipes (one in 2010, which turned out overbaked; the second in 2014, which I think my pan and oven overbaked) before I made these; but since then, I've actually found a fantastic Gooey Butter Cake that I make sometimes.
+I tried a few other recipes (one I reviewed in 2010, which turned out overbaked; the second I reviewed in 2014, which I think my pan and oven overbaked) before I made these; but since then, I've actually found a fantastic Gooey Butter Cake that I make sometimes.
 The only down side is that those recipes take yeast in the base, which makes them take a while to make.

 In contrast, this recipe from the fantastic Smitten Kitchen Cookbook (affiliate link) is an adaptation, where Deb Perelman created a snickerdoodle-like cinnamon-topped version.
 Although not traditional, it's much faster to make and keeps well.
 And is, of course, rich and delicious.